-1. Violations of Directives Related to Support Services and Interim Restrictions
+1. Violations of Directives Related to Supportive Measures and Interim Restrictions

-Violations of directives related to interim measures may lead to an investigation and disciplinary action, which may include, but is not limited to, any of the sanctions and corrective actions listed in the previous section, including expulsion or dismissal from the University; or termination of employment, including revocation of tenure.
+Violations of directives related to supportive measures or interim restrictions may lead to an investigation and disciplinary action, which may include, but is not limited to, any of the sanctions and corrective actions listed in the previous section, including expulsion or dismissal from the University; or termination of employment, including revocation of tenure.